The difference between zero pressure (a perfect vacuum) and some known pressure.

 A pressure switch design that provides for adjustment of set points in the field.

 An enclosure completely sealed from escaping or entry of gases or liquids.
-All joints are soldered or welded to insure sealing integrity.
+All joints are soldered or welded to ensure sealing integrity.
 Hermetically sealed electrical assemblies are metal to metal or glass to metal infusion.

 Normally Open (N/O)